pnp/List-Formatting/column-samples/number-linear-gauge/README.md

 ## Additional notes

 - The linear gauge adjusts based on the column width.
-- The style properties of each range are set to the following values:
+- The style properties of each range are set to the following values.

     ![screenshot of the explanatory diagram](./assets/explanatory-diagram.png)